ahadas/ahadas.github.io/_posts/2026-01-22-mlflow-otel.md

 title: Production observability of agentic AI with MLflow
 ---

 It's been a while since I posted here, but as part of my work on OpenShift AI (that transition could be a topic for another post), I expect to have more interesting content to share.
-This post covers an exploration I participated in, focused on sending metrics to MLflow for monitoring agentic workflows in production.
+This post covers an exploration I participated in, focused on sending traces to MLflow for monitoring agentic workflows in production.

 # Background